EmikoHigashi/PAD-linter/README.md

 - Automatic Logic Validation: Detecting "circular references" or "logic leaps" in research papers and technical specs before they reach the reader—or the AI.

 ## My Vision
-As a researcher, a parent, and a former software test engineer, I have seen how "bad design" in documents leads to "bad outcomes" in reality.
+As a researcher, a parent, and a former software engineer, I have seen how "bad design" in documents leads to "bad outcomes" in reality.
 I am building a Test Suite for Human Logic.

 ## Join the Project
 I am looking for "1-in-1,000" engineers who are tired of messy documentation and want to build a tool that treats Language as Code.